-Written and drawn by one of todays most critically acclaimed creators of manga, Wandering Son is a sophisticated work of literary manga translated with rare skill and sensitivity by veteran translator and comics scholar Matt Thorn.
+Written and drawn by one of today's most critically acclaimed cartoonists, Wandering Son is a sophisticated work of literary manga translated with rare skill and sensitivity by veteran translator and comics scholar Rachel Thorn.

 "Words fail me when trying to describe the beauty and artistry of this manga.
 The genius of this series is that Takako doesn't focus on how 'strange and unusual' transgender people are, but rather how ordinary." — Manga Worth Reading